 To align with the rest of the apartment, they also wanted to make the 12sqm space lighter and brighter.

-“Both Peter and Helen had done a lot of research and they were clear about what they wanted.
-They told us they wanted to make the space more useable and accessible, they wanted more storage and basically let in more light,” says Robbie.
+That's when the Refresh team entered the scene and received a detailed brief from the clients.“Both Peter and Helen had done a lot of research and they were clear about what they wanted.
+They told us they wanted to make the space more useable and accessible, they wanted more storage and basically let in more light,” says the renovation specialist.

 The brief also included retaining the existing kitchen footprint and keeping all the key services and appliances in their existing positions.

 However, the first thing to go was the bank of wooden cupboards, which line the entry to the kitchen.